Third World Quarterly: Controversy

-In September 2017, the journal attracted controversy after it published an article entitled "The Case for Colonialism" by political scientist Bruce Gilley.
+In September 2017, the journal published an article entitled "The Case for Colonialism" by political scientist Bruce Gilley.
 This article was described by Portia Roelofs and Max Gallien of the London School of Economics as "a travesty, the academic equivalent of a Trump tweet, clickbait with footnotes."
 Oxford theologian Nigel Biggar himself became the subject of controversy after defending Gilley's article.

-On 19 September 2017, a large number of the journal's editorial board resigned in protest, citing a flawed peer review process for the colonialism submission and inaccurate statements from the editor-in-chief, Shahid Qadir.
-In all, 15 of the 34 members of the international editorial board were signatories to the resignation letter, and a petition to retract the piece at Change.org had more than 10,000 supporters.
+A large number of the journal's editorial board resigned in protest, citing a flawed peer review process for the colonialism submission and inaccurate statements from the editor-in-chief, Shahid Qadir.
+15 out of the 34 members of the editorial board were signatories to the resignation letter, and a petition to retract the piece at Change.org had more than 10,000 supporters.
 Board member Noam Chomsky opposed the retraction, saying: "Rebuttal offers a great opportunity for education, not only in this case."
+The article was subsequently withdrawn by Gilley.
+Taylor & Francis stated that its investigation had found the essay underwent double-blind peer review in line with the journal's editorial policy, but that the article was being withdrawn because the journal editor had received credible threats of personal violence linked to its publication.